Best Endocrinologist in Dubai

-When you are facing a diagnosis of hormonal condition, such as diabetes or thyroid problems, and other hormonal complications, you may be referred to an Endocrinologist.
+When you are facing a diagnosis of a hormonal condition, such as diabetes or thyroid problems, and other hormonal complications, you may be referred to an Endocrinologist.
 Our Diabetes and Endocrinology department has studied hormonal conditions extensively and knows the best treatments available, even when conventional treatments do not work well.
-Your plan of care will be evaluated based on your condition, behind several medical test and procedures you will receive a treatment plan that is based on your condition and we will guide you through your treatment.
+Your plan of care will be evaluated based on your condition, behind several medical tests and procedures you will receive a treatment plan that is based on your condition and we will guide you through your treatment.

-At HMS Mirdif Hospital, our commitment is to make a difference in people’s lives by providing the best possible care, treatment and outcomes with our exceptionally skilled Doctors and professional medical team.
+At HMS Mirdif Hospital, our commitment is to make a difference in people’s lives by providing the best possible care, treatment, and outcomes with our exceptionally skilled Doctors and professional medical team.
 Caring for you with our advanced technology.

 What Is the Role of an Endocrinologist?

 Hormones are released by glands in the body.
 Endocrinologists are doctors who specialize in treating persons who have hormonal abnormalities caused by glands in the endocrine system or certain malignancies.
 The overall goal of treatment is to restore a patient's body's normal hormone balance.

 To see a qualified physician is only half of remaining healthy; the other half is getting educated on how to keep that healthy.
 With Dr. Suzane Koubar and Dr. Omar Dhaimat, you get the greatest therapy as well as advice on how to practice active health and well-being.